SteveRidout/notepad-calculator/README.md

-# Notepad Calculator
+# Notepad Calculator Prototype

-This is a simple single page web-app with no back end allowing you to mix free-form text and calculations, along with the ability to use variables.
-This code is the prototype of the more fully featured version at [notepadcalculator.com](http://notepadcalculator.com).
+This is a prototype simple single page web-app with no back-end allowing you to mix free-form text and calculations, along with the ability to use variables.

+A more fully featured version is available at [notepadcalculator.com](http://notepadcalculator.com).

 ## Storage of data